chrisichris/ybuilder/README.markdown

 Ybuilder - a simple build tool for Yeti the funtional language for JVM
 ==========================================================

-Ybuilder is a buildsystem for [yeti](http://mth.github.com/yeti/) in yeti.
+Ybuilder is a yeti [yeti](http://mth.github.com/yeti/) wrapper around ant combined with the dependency management of maven.

-It aims to be an easy-to-use alternative to maven and ant to build [yeti](http://mth.github.com/yeti/) projects using yeti itself.
-It provides built-in commands for common tasks like downloading dependencies, compiling the project, lauching the REPL with the right classpath etc.
+Custom buildscripts can be defined from ground up like with ant but written in yeti instead of ant-xml.There are built-in commands for common tasks like downloading dependencies, compiling the project, lauching the REPL with the right classpath etc.

-At the base of `ybuilder` (`module ybuilder.core.build`) is a yeti-wrapper around ant-tasks and a target-execution-mechanism.
-This can be used to define ant-scripts coded yeti.

-On top of the ant-wrapper there is standard and cutomizable build-script (`module ybuilder.core.base`) with predefined targets (clean, compile, test etc), directories, and maven based dependency- and classpath-management.
+On top of the ant-wrapper there is standard and cutomizable build-script (`module ybuilder.core.base`) with predefined livecycle-targets (clean, compile, test etc), directories, and maven based dependency- and classpath-management.

-While the base of yubilder is similar to ant the modules on top are similar to maven in that they provide predefined builds which are meant to be used out of the box with a bit customization in 90 % of the usecases

 ## Download and Installation